Latifabad: Administrative division

 Latifabad is classified into 12 Administrative divisions in number from 1 to 12.
 Each number has a chairman which is elected through local body elections which solve the local issue of the related people of this unit.

 Economy

 There are Handicraft industries, including silver and gold work, ornamented silks, and embroidered leather saddles, etc. are also well established.
 Latifabad produces almost all of the ornamental glass or metal bangles.

 IT

-Latifabad plays important role in educating people in the field of IT not only in town but also in city there are many centres like Aptech Ureka, FAITH College, Chambers, Arena, horizon and many others are providing quality education to students.
+Latifabad plays important role in educating people in the field of IT not only in town but also in city there are many centres like Aptec, Ureka, FAITH College, Chambers, Arena, horizon and many others are providing quality education to students.
 Two big mobile and computer markets are there in latifabad Chiragh complex, Tayyab complex where every new technology is available in different variety.
 NIC (National Incubation Center) is established for youngsters to startup their own business.

 Food

 People of Latifabad are fond of spicy foods, fast food and sweet dishes also.
 There is a food street in Latifabad no 8 where every type of food is available like fast food and specially biryani which is the most common food available in the markets as well as corners of roads.
 It is estimated that there are 150+ shops of biryani of different taste.